spineo/kubernetes-devops/README.md

 * Click on "Roles" (left menu) and "Create role"
 * Select "EC2" as the AWS Service`
 * Click on "Next: Permissions" and check "AmazonRoute53FullAccess", "AmazonEC2ContainerServiceFullAccess", "IAMFullAccess", and "AmazonS3FullAccess"
-* Skip the "Next: Tags" section
+* Click the "Next: Tags" section and create a "Name" tag with value "k8s-role"
 * Click on "Next: Review", ensure that all policies just added are there, and enter a "Role name" (i.e., "k8s-role"), click on "Create role"

 ## 6. Attached the Newly Created Role to the Server
+* Select the instance on the EC2 Dashboard
+* Go to "Actions" -> "Instance Settings" -> "Attach/Replace IAM Role"
+* Select the newly created role and click "Apply"
 * Run _aws configure_ leaving all parameters blank except the _Default region name_ which can be obtained from the instance details _Availability zone_.

 ## 7. Install _kops_, the Application User to Spin Up the Cluster, by Running Below Commands: